ljspiek/node-boilerplate/README.md

 # Broilerplate!

-This is a broilerplate project used for starting new projects!
+This is a broilerplate project used for starting new projects.

 ## Broilerplate?
 Don't you mean 'boilerplate'?